lamnguyenkhoa/container-code-recognition/README.md

 This project will take a video or an image and used YOLOv4 Object detection to detect the container codes (on the back or side of the container) and used OCR to read it into text.

+The project is just a tech demo in disguise and its performance is questionable.
+It's best suited to just explore it for educational purpose.
+Feel free to contact me and ask questions.

 Plan for improvement:

 - Train a better YOLO model.